-Best Password Managers for 2019
+Best Password Managers for 2021

-The growing issues of accounts being hacked are due mainly because there are cases where having multiple accounts become chaos.
+The growing issues of accounts being hacked are due mainly because there are cases where having multiple accounts becomes chaos.
 And certain people end up using simple and basic character combinations to keep up.

 Yes, such a method makes it easier to remember passwords but also easy to hack.
 And that’s what the password manager is up to fix.
 This software solution will secure all your accounts no matter how many they are and still make it simple for you.

 To help you choose the best password manager, we have already conducted a survey.
 We tested and reviewed some of the known brands and narrowed them down to five.
 And this is where we start telling you why these five password managers should be your top options.
 Here are the five best password managers for 2021.